A pool day in the backyard with your friends and family can be fun and rejuvenating, especially on sweltering summer days.

 Besides, energy-efficient pools are more eco-friendly as you are not continuously heating them using conventional methods.
 Alternatively, solar-powered pools are highly convenient and reduce heat released into the environment.

-Taking a holistic approach toward pool care will reduce your household’s electricity consumption and help save a lot of money.
+A holistic approach toward pool care will reduce your household’s electricity consumption and help save a lot of money.
 In addition, a well-balanced water temperature will reduce your maintenance duties as it keeps algae growth at bay.

 Tips On Making Your Pool Energy Efficient